dorukguner/First-React-App/README.md

 # First-React-App

 This app features the following:

 A home page that welcomes the user.

-A to do list.
+A to do list app.

-A page for live soccer scores or recent scores of an entered team.
+Live soccer scores or recent scores of an entered team using football-data API.

-A weather app that displays the temperature of any input location.
+Weather app that utilises google geocoding API and dark sky weather API to display the temperature of any input location.

+A complex number calculator.